-I'd been keeping three 3D printers busy nearly 24/7 for a while and aside from the noise, it didn't bother me.
-But when a significant other moved into the house she noticed right away: the smell of plastic permeated everything, and the long term effects of breathing in plastic fumes regularly can't be good, especially on kids.
+I'd been keeping three 3D printers busy nearly 24/7 in my home for a while, and it didn't bother me.
+But when a significant other moved into the house, they noticed right away: the smell of plastic permeated everything.
+So I read up on the effects of 3d printers on indoor air quality and concluded the long-term effects of breathing in plastic fumes couldn't be healthy, especially for kids.

 Since enclosures can both reduce fumes and help you make better prints, the answer was a win-win for everyone.
-But once you automate making three, its easy to make more, so I bought a few extra sheets of acrylic and wood and put up a website.
+But once you automate making three, it's easy to make more, so I bought extra acrylic and put up a website.
+Since enclosures can both reduce fumes and help you make better prints, the answer was a win-win for everyone.
+But once you automate making three, it's easy to make more, so I bought extra acrylic and put up a website.

-But for those of you who would rather be 3D printing than figuring out how to make a DIY enclosure out of Ikea parts, these kits are beautiful, furniture grade, easy-to-assemble 3D printer enclosures and accessories.
+There are many DIY enclosure projects out there.
+But for those of you who would rather be 3D printing than figuring out how to make a DIY enclosure out of Ikea parts, these kits are beautiful, furniture-grade, easy-to-assemble 3D printer enclosures and accessories.